 Lately I’ve been eating a lot of food because I’ve been visiting with friends and family.
-In the past I would’ve eaten full portions of each item but now I eat smaller amounts.
-Even so, a little of this, a little of that adds up quickly.
-The next day I wanted to eat as little as possible to make up for the feast, yet food called to me with its nagging pains.
+Even if you eat a little of this and a little of that it adds up quickly.
+The next day I wanted to eat as little as possible to make up for the feast yet food called to me with its nagging pains.
 How could I be hungry after consuming so many calories?
 I shouldn’t be, but I was, and so I ate.
 Small amounts.

 This made me think.
-It was great to spend time with my family and enjoy good food but why did I feel guilty after eating?
-I needed to dig into these feelings and unearth truths.
+It was great to spend time with my family and enjoy good food but you end up eating more than you should.

 Culturally social gatherings are surrounded by food.
-Did this tradition originate because people had so little, thus a bounty of food was a special celebration?
+Did this tradition originate because people had so little so a bounty of food was a special celebration?
 I remember in Little Women when the March family gave what little they had on Christmas day to a family down the road who had less.
-The children had been looking forward to a lavish meal, with foods they rarely had, and they gave most of it up selflessly without complaint to those who had less.
+The children had been looking forward to a lavish meal, with foods they rarely had, and they were gave it up selflessly without complaint to those who had less.
 This was such a lesson to me.